 Round 4 & 5 – Pick Up the Pace

-Now that you know your opponent’s quirks, it’s time to pick up the pace.
+Now that you know your opponent’s quirks, its time to pick up the pace.
 Try not to let more than 3 seconds go by without punching and make sure you continue to implement defense before the counters and after combinations.
 Whether it’s coming in with a high guard or doing a pull counter, continue simulating the fight.

 Round 6 – Unleash